 Prince Arthur, Shoreditch

 With an appropriately regal name, the Prince Arthur is just the place to live out your Royal Family fantasies.
-Up a staircase at the back of the bar, you find yourself in the pub's private room, which has a balcony from where you can lord it up.
+It has a great selection of beers, excellent food and really friendly bar staff.
+And up a staircase at the back of the bar, you find yourself in the pub's private room, which has a balcony from where you can lord it up.

-The room can hold 50 people (they ask for a minimum of 30 if you want it to yourself) and it has a dartboard, projector and screen, plus speaker so you can play your own music from an iPod.
-Or get your butler to do it.
+The room can hold 50 people (they ask for a minimum of 30 if you want it to yourself) and has a dartboard, projector and screen — plus speaker so you can play your own music.

 The Star by Hackney Downs

-You can be the star at The Star at this excellent boozer’s Karaoke Room.
+You can be The Star (geddit?) at this excellent boozer's Karaoke Room.
 Rent it by the hour or torture delight your friends for the whole night.
 Kitted out like a gypsy caravan, you can even hire a psychic and illusionist to read palms or conjure up some magic for your night.

-But the real shining light is the main function room — with its own bar, toilets and idiosyncratic décor, it’s a self-contained space to let loose.
-Bring your own DJ, or just an iPod, and create your own playlist.
+But the real shining light is the main 'Big Top' function room — with its own bar, toilets and star-themed décor, it’s a self-contained space to let loose.
+Bring your own DJ, or just a phone, and create your own playlist.
 During the day, the pub will even run a full meal service for your guests up there, which is great for a big Sunday lunch.

 Heathcote and Star, Leytonstone

 The Heathcote and Star has an excellent games room, with ping pong and pool aplenty.
-But the private 'pink' room is why you'll come here.
+But the private Pink Party Room (holds 70+) is why you'll come here.

 This separate room off the main pub has its own bar and toilets so you can be fully self-contained, and it has its own sound system so you can bring your own music, or hire a DJ.
-Food is by We Serve Humans, so think slow-cooked meats, sumptuous burgers and egg-cellent chicken.
+Bespoke food menus are available.

-Clown around to your heart's content here, where The Circus Room is kitted out like a Big Top.
+Clown around to your heart's content at this seriously fun pub, where The Circus Room is kitted out like a Big Top.
 Yes, complete with red and yellow stripes, bright lights, a huge dodgems sign and booths surrounding the centre, you can be the ringmaster of your own occasion.

-Prior to the pandemic, The Circus Room could host up to 200.
-Guests can roll up until 1am and just like us, you can labour the puns until someone blows their (big) top.
+The Circus Room hosts up to 200, and guests can roll up until 1am.
+(Just like us, you can labour the puns until someone blows their (big) top.)